Azure/enterprise-azure-policy-as-code/Docs/documenting-assignments-and-policy-sets.md

 ## Overview

-The names of the definition JSON files don't matter.
-The script reads any file in the folder with a `.json` and `.jsonc` extension.
+The Documentation feature provides reports on Initiatives and Assignments deployed within an environment, and comparisons of Initiatives (deployed or not) for considering differences in policies and effects.
+Output is generated as Markdown (`.md`), and Excel (`.csv`) files.

-Script [`./Scripts/Operations/Build-PolicyAssignmentDocumentation.ps1`](../../Scripts/Operations/README.md#build-policyassignmentdocumentationps1) documents Initiatives and Assignments in your environment.
-It retrieves its instruction from the JSON files in this folder.
+The script [`./Scripts/Operations/Build-PolicyAssignmentDocumentation.ps1`](../../Scripts/Operations/README.md#build-policyassignmentdocumentationps1) documents Initiatives and Assignments in your environment.
+It retrieves its instruction from the JSON files in this folder; the names of the definition JSON files don't matter as the script reads any file in the folder with a `.json` and `.jsonc` extension.

 - Read and process Policy Assignments which are representative of an environment category, such as prod, test, dev, and sandbox.
 It generates Markdown (`.md`), and Excel (`.csv`) files.
 - Read and process Initiative definitions to compare them for Policy and effect overlap.
 It generates Markdown (`.md`), Excel (`.csv`) files, and JSON file (`.jsonc`).